 - “The coefficient is … which meant that.” [“is” is present; “meant” is past]

 Yikes!
 Which of these is correct?
 This bothered me, and I wondered if there were rules about whether research was or is or results are or were.
 I think I asked around and got different opinions.
 Then I made up my own set of rules, which I’ve followed to this day, and attempt to get others to follow.
 They’re below.
 Do you agree with them?
-Comments open for one week.

 All the things I (or my colleagues and I) did methodologically, I (we) did in the past, so I use past tense for methods and data collection.
 However, all the results are true for all time (so we think), so I like to report results in the present tense, with one exception.
+I use these rules when writing about the work of others too.

-Example: “We ran [past] an OLS and found [past] that people with bigger feet are [present] smarter than people with smaller feet, even controlling for age.”
+Example 1: “We ran [past] an OLS and found [past] that people with bigger feet are [present] smarter than people with smaller feet, even controlling for age.”

 The only exception is if I’m explicitly referencing a prior year.
 Example: “However, we found that in the 1990s, people with bigger feet were [past, because we’re explicitly referencing a past year] stupider than people with smaller feet.”
 It would read oddly to say that people in the 1990s with bigger feet “are” stupider …